 The Chinese Lunar Exploration Program is also known as the Chang'e Project after the Chinese moon goddess Chang'e.

 The lunar probes, Chang'e 1 to Chang'e 5, and robotic lunar rovers, Yutu (玉兔, yùtù; lit.
 Jade Rabbit) and Yutu-2.

 11. Giving WeChat Red Envelopes Becomes a New Way of Celebration!

 In ancient times, people like to give moon cakes, fruits, and ducks to friends and relatives as gifts.

-Now the younger generation tends to celebrate it by sending Wechat red envelopes to their families and friends via their phones.
-There are over 1 billion digital red envelopes were sent over the Mid-Autumn Festival since 2015.
+Now the younger generation tends to celebrate it by sending Wechat red envelopes to their families and friends via their smartphones.
+There are over 1 billion digital red envelopes were sent to the Mid-Autumn Festival in 2015.

 12. Chinese Like to Admire the Moon on the Hill or by a Lake!

 At the Mid-Autumn Festival, it's popular to appreciate the full moon.
 One of the best places to appreciate the brightest moon is usually climbing to the high places, like the roof and the top of a mountain.

 The other one is walking by a lake to enjoy the moon and the beautiful reflection of the moon.
 For example, West Lake in Hangzhou, Elephant Trunk Hill at the bank of Li River, Victoria Park in Hong Kong, etc.